apache/pekko/docs/src/main/paradox/stream/operators/Flow/lazyInitAsync.md

 **completes** when upstream completes and all futures have been completed and all elements have been emitted

 **cancels** when downstream cancels (keep reading)
-    The operator's default behaviour in case of downstream cancellation before nested flow materialization (future completion) is to cancel immediately.
+    The operator's default behavior in case of downstream cancellation before nested flow materialization (future completion) is to cancel immediately.
-     This behaviour can be controlled by setting the [[org.apache.pekko.stream.Attributes.NestedMaterializationCancellationPolicy.PropagateToNested]] attribute, this will delay downstream cancellation until nested flow's materialization which is then immediately cancelled (with the original cancellation cause).
+     This behavior can be controlled by setting the [[org.apache.pekko.stream.Attributes.NestedMaterializationCancellationPolicy.PropagateToNested]] attribute, this will delay downstream cancellation until nested flow's materialization which is then immediately cancelled (with the original cancellation cause).
 @@@